Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 Julius Randle Insights vs. the Heat

-- Randle is responsible for taking 19.5% of his team's field goal attempts this season with 18.6 per game.

-- He's made 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.
+- He's knocked down 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.

 - Randle's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- Defensively, the Heat are second in the league, allowing 109.8 points per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.

-- Looking at 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.
+- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per game.

 Julius Randle vs. the Heat